heraclitus0/QSI/project_report_hyderabad_rice.md

 ## 1. Introduction

-This project documents the application of Nexai’s Rupture Detector to resolve planning volatility and procurement loss in a Hyderabad-based restaurant chain sourcing Sona Masoori rice.
+This project documents the application of Rupture Detector to resolve planning volatility and procurement loss in a Hyderabad-based restaurant chain sourcing Sona Masoori rice.
 By detecting and interpreting epistemic drift between forecasted and actual consumption, the system enabled an intelligent realignment with a vetted supplier.

 ---